AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 - Specific:

 Design distinct sections for adults, with content tailored to their interests and needs.
-Implement a a trendy, visually appealing layout and sophisticated design for adults.
+Implement a trendy, visually appealing layout and sophisticated design for adults.
-Offer a unique browsing experience by .
-Allow users to customize their profiles, save favorite content, and receive personalized recommendations based on their preferences.
+Offer a unique browsing experience by  allowing users to customize their profiles, save favorite content, and receive personalized recommendations based on their preferences which can be automatically done through cookie setups and responses.

 - Measurable: